Written January, 2005

 Steps for Using Trade Shows

-Although trade shows are relatively expensive, they are widely used in the food industry.
+Although trade shows are relatively expensive they are widely used in the food industry.
 They offer the potential for you to establish valuable contacts and increase your sales.
-However, if not properly implemented, the time, effort and money invested in your trade show experience will be of little value.
+However, if not properly planned, the time, effort and money invested in your trade show experience will be of little value.
 Several months to a year may be required to obtain a well located booth and prepare the appropriate materials and displays.

 Choosing the Trade Show